 - What if we want priors that aren't conjugate?
-Or what if our likelihood is more complicated and it isn't clear what the conjugate prior is? - Now we need some way to get the posterior, even though the denominator term is annoying - Sampling-based methods-in particular, Markov chain Monte Carlo (MCMC)
+Or what if our likelihood is more complicated and it isn't clear what the conjugate prior is? - Now we need some way to get the posterior, even though the denominator term is annoying - How to approximate the distribution?